 What happened: she completely rewired the song she sang on and exploded my brain.
 Then something else happened.

 When I started recording SLEEPWALK, I had this idea to “pay” people for contributing to my album by offering to record a song of theirs for free.
-I have no issues with paying anyone actual money if that’s what they’re most comfortable with, as long as it’s understood that it’s a straight session fee and no money is going to be generated by the music of mine they sing or play on.
+I have no issues with paying anyone actual money if that’s what they’re most comfortable with, as long as it’s understood that it’s a straight session fee and no money is going to be generated by any music of mine they sing or play on.
 But I liked the idea of a musical trade.
 I thought some fun might come out of recording people I hadn’t worked with before, assuming anyone took me up on the offer.

 I stopped doing that after a while and stuck with the “I’ll pay you money if you like money” approach.
 But Zara was one of the people who took me up on it when I was still throwing the idea out there, and recording one song led to recording a whole album — another development I wasn’t anticipating.